santib/chaotic_order/README.md

 # ChaoticOrder

-Chaotic Order is a simple gem to help you detect queries that are missing an order.
-Sometimes we don't add an order because we assume they are going to come back ordered by `id` or something else, but it is not guaranteed by the DBMS.
-By forcing a randomic order to unordered queries we can help you detect them more easily.
-This gem can also help detecting intermittent tests that otherwise are hard to replicate.
+Chaotic Order helps you detect queries that are missing an order.

+Sometimes we forget to add an order to our queries, or we don't add it because we assume that by default they will be returned ordered by `id`, but that is not guaranteed by the DBMS.
+By forcing a randomic order to the unordered queries, we can help you detect them more easily.

+This gem can be useful helping detect intermittent tests that otherwise are hard to replicate.

 ## Installation